 - persistant or unual cough

 If your child has any of these symptoms take them to the doctor.
 If your child seems to be having trouble breathing, seek medical attention urgently or call an ambulance, even if it’s the middle of the night.

 Although it’s upsetting to hear your child cough, coughing helps clear away phlegm from the chest or mucus from the back of the throat.

 Sore throats are often caused by viral illnesses such as colds or flu.
 Your child’s throat may be dry and sore for a day or two before a cold starts.
 Infant or child dosage paracetamol or ibuprofen can be given to reduce the pain.

-It’s normal for a child to have eight or more colds a year.
+It is normal for a child to have 8 or more colds per year.
 This is because there are hundreds of different cold viruses and young children have no immunity to any of them as they've never had them before.
 Gradually they build up immunity and get fewer colds.

-Most colds get better in five to seven days.
+Most colds get better in 5 to 7 days.
 Here are some suggestions on how to ease the symptoms in your child: